October 2016 Bhopal encounter: Responses

 The families of the deceased prisoners accused the police of staging the encounter, and Zuleika Bee claimed that her brother had previously been threatened with being killed in a fake encounter by jail authorities.

-Pervez Alma, the lawyer representing the seven killed prisoners, said: "It is a fake encounter, a cold-blooded murder.
+Among others, Pervez Alma, the lawyer representing the seven killed prisoners, said, "It is a fake encounter, a cold-blooded murder.
 It was a pre-planned act, and I believe they did not escape from the jail but were made to flee by the police."

-The Shiv Sena-affiliated publication Saamana argued that the killings were justified, even if they were the result of a staged encounter.
+Additionally, the Shiv Sena-affiliated publication Saamana argued that the killings of the SIMI terrorist organization's members were justified, even if they were the result of a staged encounter.